Lens adapter: Basic design

 Most lens adapters feature a male fitting and a female fitting.
-The male fitting attaches to the camera, and the female fitting attaches to the lens.
+The male fitting attaches to the camera in the same way as that manufacturer's OEM lens, with the female fitting attaches to the lens.
 There is also an opening in the center to allow the light to pass through.
 Lens adapters can be shorter or longer, based on the respective flange focal distance of the lens and camera being adapted.
 Flange focal distance is the key specification in determining whether or not a particular type of lens can be adapted to any given camera.
 Generally speaking, cameras with a shorter flange focal distance can be adapted to a greater diversity of lenses.
 This is because there must be enough room to fit an adapter between the lens and the camera.

 It is possible to physically mount a lens with a short flange focal distance on a camera with a long flange focal distance, but this will make it impossible to achieve infinity focus.
 The effect will be similar to that of an extension tube, because the lens will be mounted further from the image plane than intended.
 Some lens adapters utilize an optical element to compensate for this, effectively acting as a teleconverter.
 This introduces the typical side effects of a teleconverter, namely decreasing the amount of light that reaches the sensor, and adding a crop factor to the lens.

 Additionally, there are several secondary factors to consider.
 Lenses designed for a smaller image sensor may not be adaptable to camera bodies with larger sensors as the image circle may not be large enough to cover the entire sensor, and will therefore exhibit vignetting.
 The age of the camera body may limit the availability of adapters; as camera bodies typically reach obsolescence before lenses.
 Finally, some adapters may include electronic or mechanical provisions in order to control the lens aperture and autofocus, to record the correct Exif data, or to report focus confirmation.

+Table of adapters for camera bodies

 The following table shows commonly available adapters that don't require an optical element.
-Hover the cursor over the cells to see examples for mount adapter product names for that mount combination.
+Hover the cursor over a cell to see examples for mount adapter product names for that mount and camera combination.